 Despair not - employees will gain the opportunity to focus on more complex roles such as those requiring empathy, a high degree of social intelligence, negotiation skills, dexterity and creativity - all areas the robots cannot yet infiltrate effectively.

 Take the law industry with its notorious reliance on paper documentation and the monotonous, time-consuming and repetitive work required to keep on top of it.
-If you were to let automation take over some of these tasks, then fee-earners would be able to deploy their talents into more profitable areas of work.
+If you were to let automation such as an automated digital mailroom take over some of these tasks, then fee-earners would be able to deploy their talents into more profitable areas of work.

 Outsourcing these tasks to a company like, Restore Scan, with its automation expertise, ensures that the job is completed securely and efficiently.
 The company is currently able to scan between 5,000 and 7,000 documents an hour ranging from small till receipts to A3 or large format documents.
 Its seriously efficient Kodex scanners take no prisoners - whether deciphering paper or card, thick or thin material, ECG scans or examination papers, no item needs to be excluded from the scanning operation.